pattertj/quantalytics/docs/docs/metrics.md

 - `/sqrt(2)` variants rescale Sortino-style ratios to account for half-normal downside distributions.
 - `omega_ratio` compares upside vs downside partial moments around a target threshold.
 - Use `max_drawdown_percent`, `longest_drawdown_days`, and `underwater_percent` to translate drawdown paths into presentation-ready KPIs.
+- `average_drawdown`, `average_drawdown_days`, and `recovery_factor` capture typical drawdown depth/duration and how quickly returns reclaim new highs.
+- `ulcer_index` and `serenity_index` summarize drawdown variability and annualized-growth efficiency in a single score.